N. Provisions, contingent liabilities and contingent assets

 Amalgamation of the 'RTA undertaking' of KCL into the Company

-I n the Scheme, the 'RTA undertaking' of KCL is defined as the assets and liabilities relating to the Registrar and Transfer Agent (RTA) business of KCL including the investment held by KCL (50% equity stake) in KCPL.
-In accordance with the Scheme, this RTA Undertaking of KCL was amalgamated into the Company with effect from 17 November 2018 in consideration of issue of 110,000,015 equity shares of I 10 each of the Company to the shareholders of KCL (as per the share swap ratio approved in the Scheme).
+In the Scheme, the 'RTA undertaking' of KCL is defined as the assets and liabilities relating to the Registrar and Transfer Agent (RTA) business of KCL including the investment held by KCL (50% equity stake) in KCPL.
+In accordance with the Scheme, this RTA Undertaking of KCL was amalgamated into the Company with effect from 17 November 2018 in consideration of issue of 110,000,015 equity shares of INR 10 each of the Company to the shareholders of KCL (as per the share swap ratio approved in the Scheme).

 As specified in the Scheme, this amalgamation was accounted for in accordance with the Purchase method of accounting as per Accounting Standard 14 - on 'Accounting for Amalgamations'.
 Accordingly: